cf-convention/cf-convention.github.io/wkt-proj-4.md

 *   **CF** The CF-1.6 (and possibly CF-1.7) parameter names
 *   **OGC WKT** The names following OGC WKT specification (used by GDAL/OGR and CadCorp(?))
-*   **PROJ.4** The names used in the PROJ.4 software (​http://trac.osgeo.org/proj)
+*   **PROJ.4** The names used in the PROJ.4 software (https://proj.org)
-*   **EPSG** The names and codes used in the EPSG Geodetic Parameter Dataset (http://www.epsg.org and http://www.epsg-registry.org)
+*   **EPSG** The names and codes used in the EPSG Geodetic Parameter Dataset (https://epsg.org)
-*   **GeoTIFF ID** The names used in the GeoTIFF raster format (http://trac.osgeo.org/geotiff)
+*   **GeoTIFF ID** The names used in the GeoTIFF raster format (https://trac.osgeo.org/geotiff)

-The following files are provided to list the various possible Datum, Ellipsoid and Prime Meridian names (in support of CF trac ticket [80](http://cf-trac.llnl.gov/trac/ticket/80))
+The following files are provided to list the various possible Datum, Ellipsoid and Prime Meridian names (in support of CF trac ticket [80](https://cfconventions.org/Data/Trac-tickets/80.html))

 *   horiz_datum.csv - horizontal datum parameters for use as reference for CF-1.7 (source: GDAL/OGR, modified by Etienne Tourigny)
 *   ellipsoid.csv - Ellipsoid parameters from the EPSG database (source: GDAL/OGR)